 - Department of Economics: M.A., Applied Economics

-- Department of Health and Human Performance*: Master of Science in Nutrition; Master of Arts in Sport and Fitness Administration; Master of Athletic Training
+- Department of Health and Human Performance*: M.S., Nutrition; M.A., Sport and Fitness Administration; Master of Athletic Training

 - Graduate Certificate Program

 The following Graduate Certificate Program is offered: Graduate Certificate in Sport and Fitness Operations Management

 - Graduate Certificate Program